Skip to main content

 Visitor Facilities And Travel

-The park is accessible from Terni (20 km), Orvieto (15 km), and Todi, with the E45 highway providing rapid access.
-The nearest major airports are Rome Fiumicino (120 km) and Perugia (60 km).
-Visitor centers at Alviano and near the Forello Gorge provide information and organize guided activities.
+The park is accessible from Terni (about 20 km), Orvieto (about 15 km), and Todi, with the E45 highway providing rapid access.
+The nearest major airports are Rome Fiumicino (about 120 km) and Perugia (about 60 km).
+Visitor centres at Alviano and near the Forello Gorge provide information and organise guided activities.
 Canoe and kayak rental is available at several points along the river.
 Marked trails connect major features.
 Accommodation includes agriturismos in the surrounding countryside and hotels in nearby towns.
 The park's linear geography means multiple access points exist.

 Conservation And Sustainability